manuelmolinier/RQG-Unofficial/README.md

-# Simple Worldbuilding System
+# Runequest Glorantha for Foundry

-A simple game system for Foundry VTT which allows for flexible definition of Actors and Items to assist with worldbuilding or for running games which do not have a more complete system implementation available.
+An implementation of Runequest system for Foundry VTT.

 Now in Gitlab and with CICD releases:)